hatwell-jonel/react-todo-firebase/README.md

 - [Youtube Video about how to use react-beautiful-dnd](https://www.youtube.com/watch?v=aYZRRyukuIw&t=60s) - This video helped me to understand react-beatiful-dnd.

-- [Youtube Video about how to use Sign-in With Google for firebase](https://www.youtube.com/watch?v=cZAnibwI9u8&t=1457s) - This video helped me to add the functionality of google sign-in for the application
+- [Youtube Video about how to use Sign-in With Google for firebase](https://www.youtube.com/watch?v=cZAnibwI9u8&t=1457s) - This video helped me to add the functionality of google sign-in for the application.

-- [Youtube Video about how to use Facebook Authentication for firebase](https://www.youtube.com/watch?v=kEfe9u5F_L0) - This video helped me to add the functionality of facebook sign-in for the application
+- [Youtube Video about how to use Facebook Authentication for firebase](https://www.youtube.com/watch?v=kEfe9u5F_L0) - This video helped me to add the functionality of facebook sign-in for the application.

-- [Youtube Video about how to create email and password](https://www.youtube.com/watch?v=x62aBvnRCKw&list=PLaPfwr_iF3CarlXMRMsgF6w4htzDg5tvh&index=2) - This helped me to create the sign-up function for the application
+- [Youtube Video about how to create email and password](https://www.youtube.com/watch?v=x62aBvnRCKw&list=PLaPfwr_iF3CarlXMRMsgF6w4htzDg5tvh&index=2) - This helped me to create the sign-up function for the application.

+- [Youtube Video about how to deploy in firebase](https://www.youtube.com/watch?v=uWA6gCJiOoQ) - This helped me to this application using the hosting of firebase for ReactJs and Vite.

 ## Author